What we do

 As one of the leader companies in the monitoring and teleassistance industry, Alpha Pharma Service plays an important role in the panorama of the predictive and accurate medicine.

-The Iris Health Care system has been developed by Alpha Pharma and Emtesys.
+The Iris Health Care system has been developed by Alpha Pharma.
 It ensures a continuous and complete monitoring by means of a digital platform driven by unique and smart devices intended to detect blood glucose levels such as the glucometer “Iris Evolution Plus”.

 The platform is an effective service to achieve objective improvement of the quality of life of the person with diabetes.
 This kind of service will reduce the costs of treatment borne by the National Health Service.